 by Sasha Alyson

 Everybody loves a UNICEF program called Kids In Need of Desks.
-It’s run with MSNBC TV host Lawrence O’Donnell, and the acronym is K.I.N.D., so already we can feel virtuous.
+It’s run with MSNBC TV host Lawrence O’Donnell, and the acronym is K.I.N.D., so already we feel virtuous.

 1. A desk shortage isn’t the problem.